 Unfortunately for Google (and fortunately for Microsoft), Android apps on the Chrome OS chip away at Chromebooks' touted advantages.
-Windows PCs have been the standard for personal computing for decades.
+Windows PCs have been the standard for personal computing for decades, even compared to the best Chromebook models.
 Apple's attempts to subvert Microsoft's PC dominance with Macs have succeeded in only carving out a tiny niche alongside Redmond's market dominance.

 Google entered the fray with its browser-focused take on personal computing with Chromebooks in 2011.
 Despite Microsoft's disparaging ads mocking its "PC" claims, Chromebook's have slowly become a Windows PC alternative in schools, small businesses, and with consumers.
 In fact, Chromebooks overtook Mac shipments in the first quarter of 2016, according to Google.